A CCR Experience Without Equal

 Larger CCR groups are often assigned their own boat, allowing them to take maximum advantage of the silent diving experience and enjoying the full freedom the technology allows.
 Currently, the resort maintains ample supplies of Sofnolime 797 (8-12 mesh) and N2050 (4-8 mesh) to support up to 15 CCR divers at all times, and even larger groups can be accommodated with advanced notice.
 Cartridge absorbent can also be provided given sufficient lead time to ensure shipping.

-CCR diving is also available aboard Wakatobi’s liveaboard dive yacht, the Pelagian – upon advance request with Wakatobi’s administrative offices in Bali.
+CCR diving is also available aboard Wakatobi’s liveaboard dive yacht, the Pelagian – but only upon advance request of four months with Wakatobi’s administrative offices in Bali.
 Because diving activity on Pelagian is conducted from the ship’s tenders, diving a rebreather from these smaller boats requires a higher degree of fitness and comfort with the equipment than would be the case aboard the resort’s large day boats.
 In addition, because gear space aboard the tenders is limited on trips when the Pelagian is filled to capacity, CCR diving at such time would be limited to a single off-board configuration rather than the more complex rigging needed to stage extended decompression or trimix dives.